coolya/mbeddr.arduino/Readme.md

 	git clone https://github.com/coolya/mbeddr.arduino.git

+### Build it

+The `mbeddr.arduino` repository contains tow parts:

+The first one is `mbeddr.arduino` itself which is a MPS plug-in that is using mbeddr.
+This plugin can be build two ways, directly from the MPS IDE or with `ant` from the command line.

+#### Building the plug-in with MPS

+Open `mbeddr.arduino.mpr` from the root of the repository with MPS.
+If you are using mbeddr build from source you need to add a extra library to the project.
+To do so navigate to `File->Settings`, then select `Project Librariess` and add a new library named `mbeddr.core` that point to your mbeddr `code` directory **not** the mbeddr.ardunio directory.
+Now you can build the solution.

+#### Building the plug-in with ant

+This is the preferred way to build when you are using mbeddr [build from source](http://logv.ws/b/2013/04/27/installing-mbeddr-on-ubuntu-13-04/).
+First you need the `build.properties` file.
+You can used the skeleton `build.properties.example` in the root directory of the repository to create your own.

+If should look like this:

+	mps.home=/path/to/mps
+	mps.platform.caches=/path/to/cache
+	mbeddr.github.core.home=/path/to/mbeddr.core/root

+Once you have done this you can run `ant` in the root of the repository and it should buil fine.

+#### Building the support library

+The second one is a support library that is used by the generated code to perform operations like accessing the analog inputs.
+This is done because the code needs some more complexity like loops and dealing with interrupts which would be a pain to express with generator templates.
+The code for this library is located in the `lib` [subdirectory](https://github.com/coolya/mbeddr.arduino/tree/master/lib).

+To build it navigate to the `lib` folder of the repository and run `make` this will build the library for all supported platforms.

 ### Try it

-After you have done this, open the `mbeddr.arduino.mpr` from the root of the repository.
-Build the solution, now should open your favorite shell and navigate to `solutions/arduino.samples/source_gen/arduino/samples/Blinker` from the root of the source code.
+Now open your favorite shell and navigate to `solutions/arduino.samples/source_gen/arduino/samples/Blinker` from the root of the source code.

 You will find the generated source code from the sample here which you can build with a simple